Odisha Gears Up To Welcome Double-Decker Buses Ahead Of PBD 2025 - The News Insight

 With the association of department officials, he directed engineers to resolve particular concerns like uneven road surfaces.

 The air-conditioned buses feature designs that showcase Odisha’s history and cultural heritage, including the Puri Shrimandir, Konark Sun Temple wheel and Dhauli Stupa.
-The bus also features cultural symbols such as Odissi dance and other rich cultural heritages of the state.
+The bus also features cultural symbols such as Odissi dance, Bali jatra and other rich cultural heritages of the state.

 If the operation of double-decker buses in these cities succeed, the fleet will be expanded to other urban regions, the minister had stated previously.